 Overall the AGNIR conclusions are very similar to those of ICNIRP 2009 and SCENIHR 2009.
 The Review does not find any Human Provocation evidence that RF levels within RPS3 impact negatively on humans.
-In particular, it concludes that that there is no evidence that cognitive and performance measures of human function are affected by low level RF exposure (with a caveat being that there is uncertainty concerning EEG results, which are not relevant to health), that there is no evidence that either healthy controls or those reporting sensitivity to RF are capable of detecting the presence of RF or that they experience symptoms are to RF, and that there is no evidence that heart function is affected by low level RF exposure.
-The Author believes that this is an appropriate conclusion sign the available evidence.
+In particular, it concludes that that there is no evidence that cognitive and performance measures of human function are affected by low level RF exposure (with a caveat being that there is uncertainty concerning EEG results, which are not relevant to health), that there is no evidence that either healthy controls or those reporting sensitivity to RF are capable of detecting the presence of RF or that they experience symptoms due to RF, and that there is no evidence that this is an appropriate conclusion given the available evidence.